angelasonline/blockparty-kit/README.md

 **Turn a room full of ordinary laptops into a shared AI that your community runs.**

-We call the first gathering a **block party**, because that's what it is: you bring your laptop instead of a dish to pass.

 ---

 ## Why this exists